dynatrace-oss/vectorscan4j/README.md

 ## Features

-* Leverages vectorscan's optimized engine for fast, SIMD-powered multi-regex pattern matching.
+* Wraps Vectorscan's optimized engine to enable fast, SIMD-powered multi-regex pattern matching in Java.
 * Supports all common regex features.
 * Provides additionally a wide set of different feature flags that can be set for each pattern individually (for example enabling UTF8 support, case-insensitive matching, and more).
 * Supports two different modes of execution:
-  * Block mode: Scan complete buffers in isolation ("stateless" execution).
+  * Block mode: Scan complete input buffers in isolation (the "default" execution mode).
-  * Streaming mode: Maintain the internal state across multiple scan calls (supports matches spanning chunk boundaries).
-Useful in a streaming/networking context, where data is split up in chunks.
+  * Streaming mode: Maintains the internal state across multiple scan calls (supports matches spanning chunk boundaries).
+This is useful in a streaming/networking context, where data is split up in chunks.
 * It has a flexible callback-based match processing.
-The user can provide custom logic that is executed everytime a match is found (see [the code example](#code-example)).
+The user can provide custom logic that is executed whenever a match is found (see [the code example](#code-example)).
 * Uses Java's new [Foreign Function & Memory API](https://docs.oracle.com/en/java/javase/25/core/foreign-function-and-memory-api.html) for safe and efficient interoperability between JVM- and native execution.

 ## Installation